alexs2112/TerminalHero/README.md

 **Creatures**:
 - Get secondary stats and resistances correctly to account for base (str,dex,int) stats
   - ie. getting a creature's fire resistance should include the benefit from having high int
+- Modular companion sprites that draws equipment on top of each other, instead of changing the sprite entirely

 **Saving**
 - This is going to be a bit of an issue